DapeSec/Discord-PG-Bot/README.md

 # Family Guy Discord Bots

 An interactive Discord bot system featuring Peter Griffin, Brian Griffin, and Stewie Griffin from Family Guy.
-The bots use the Mistral language model through Ollama to generate responses in their characteristic styles, complete with their unique personalities, and can interact with each other in a natural, entertaining way.
+The bots use a **centralized LLM architecture** where the orchestrator handles all language model processing through Ollama, generating responses in characteristic styles for each bot.
+This design provides better resource efficiency, consistency, and maintainability while preserving the unique personalities of each character.

 ## Table of Contents
 1. [System Architecture](#system-architecture)